-This website is a repository of information related to the hypothesis, both pro and con.
+This website is a repository of information related to the hypothesis.
 Over 50 papers and articles are listed and linked on the Evidence page and are referenced throughout the website.

 Unsafe?
-Although most children appear to have had no adverse reactions to prenatal ultrasound exposure, it is possible that some fetuses are affected by factors such as genetic predisposition, operator error and machine inaccuracy.
-A recent study found 40% of the hospital ultrasounds tested had malfunctioning transducers.38 ,39 It is also possible that during certain periods of development, the brain is vulnerable to even the approved exposure levels of ultrasound.
+The burden of proof should fall onto those who claim prenatal ultrasound is safe rather than those who say it is unsafe.
+This website has no references to studies showing prenatal ultrasound to be safe for the fetus because prenatal ultrasound has never been proved safe.
+Even with serious concerns presented in this 1993 CNN report, https://www.youtube.com/CNN, no such studies exist.
+Although most children appear to have had no adverse reactions to typical prenatal ultrasound exposure, it is possible that some fetuses are affected by factors such as genetic predisposition, operator error and machine inaccuracy.
+A 2009 study found 40% of the hospital ultrasounds tested had malfunctioning transducers.38,39 It is also possible that during certain periods of development, the brain is vulnerable to even the approved exposure levels of ultrasound.

 Optional Procedure.
 Examination with ultrasound is optional and of little value in a normal pregnancy.
 Since prenatal ultrasound has never been proved safe and while research continues into the causes of increased autism, it would seem prudent to avoid such exposures.